Research-Based Sports Medicine in Manhattan

 - Use a document holder close to screen to avoid repetitive neck movement and strain

 For patients with more actively demanding job functions, Dr. Nemirovsky can work with you to assess the duties you perform and recommend improvements or modifications that can help you avoid strain and prevent discomfort.
 Ready to talk to a Manhattan sports medicine expert?
-Give our office a call now: .
+Contact our office now.